microsoft/vscode-wiki/Accessibility-Guidelines.md

 ### Keyboard navigation

 Every actionable element in your component needs to be keyboard navigable, or there needs to be a great keyboard alternative.
 No functionality should only be accessed by mouse.
-Focus movement in your experience should go in a naturaly visual way.
+Focus movement in your experience should go in a natura visual way.
 Focus can also be moved using arrow keys to save on tabs tops - `ActionBar` is doing that right now.

 ### Aria labels